 to avoid being deemed a canned meat product based on ham.

 If the work is for the humor section, please note that in the body of your email.
 A brief bio and a one- or two-sentence synopsis in the body of your email would also be helpful to us.

 Use the following template (basically, follow William Shunn’s Standard Manuscript Format):

 Our response time is expected to be about 8 weeks (or less if the writer deadline is coming up soon).

-Third Flatiron will price and market your story to various e-publishing venues.
+Third Flatiron will price and market your story as part of an anthology.
 We will format the story for the most popular electronic readers and platforms.
 You agree that we may distribute a sample (portion of the story) to potential customers.

 For non-U.S. submissions, we prefer to pay via PayPal, if you have such an account.